parse-community/parse-server/CONTRIBUTING.md

 > The following versioning system is applied since Parse Server 5.0.0 and does not necessarily apply to previous releases.

 Parse Server follows [semantic versioning](https://semver.org) with a flavor of [calendric versioning](https://calver.org).
 Semantic versioning makes Parse Server easy to upgrade because breaking changes only occur in major releases.
-Calendric versioning gives an additional sense of how old a Parse Server release is and allows for future Long-Term Support concepts, which Parse Server currently does not provide.
+Calendric versioning gives an additional sense of how old a Parse Server release is and allows for Long-Term Support of previous major releases.

+Example version: `5.0.0-alpha.1`

-Syntax: `[major]`**.**`[minor]`**.**`[patch]`**-**`[pre-release-label]`
+Syntax: `[major]`**.**`[minor]`**.**`[patch]`**-**`[pre-release-label]`**.**`[pre-release-increment]`

-- The `major` version increments with the first release of every year and may include changes that are *not* backwards compatible.
+- The `major` version increments with the first release of every year and may include changes that are *not backwards compatible*.
 - The `minor` version increments during the year and may include new features or improvements of existing features that are backwards compatible.
 - The `patch` version increments during the year and may include bug fixes that are backwards compatible.
 - The `pre-release-label` is optional for pre-release versions such as:
   - `-alpha` (likely to contain bugs, likely to change in features until release)
   - `-beta` (likely to contain bugs, no change in features until release)
-  - `-rc0` (unlikely to contain bugs, no change in features until release)
+- The `[pre-release-increment]` is a number that increments with every new version of a pre-release

 Exceptions:
 - The `major` version may increment during the year in the unlikely event that a breaking change is so urgent that it cannot wait for the next yearly release.
 An example would be a vulnerability fix that leads to an unavoidable breaking change.
-- Bug fixes of security vulnerabilities are `patch` releases, unless they cause a breaking change, then they are `major` releases.
+However, security requirements depend on the application and not every vulnerability may affect every deployment, depending on the features used.
+Therefore we usually prefer to deprecate insecure functionality and introduce the breaking change following our [deprecation policy](#deprecation-policy).

 ## Code of Conduct